-15.6.1 In exceptional cases, where the scope and impact of a project originally registered for a research master's programme prove to expand considerably beyond the initial expectation and where the project is expected to make a

-- The request for a conversion from a master's study to a doctoral study can only be considered prior to the submission of the dissertation for examination. - 15.6.3 A conversion/transfer may only be considered and requested by the relevant Faculty Board after nine months and before eighteen months from the first registration for the master's dissertation. - 15.6.4 The supervisors provide a comprehensive motivation for such a conversion/transfer to the relevant Faculty Board for consideration.
+- In exceptional cases, where the scope and impact of a project originally registered for a research master's programme prove to expand considerably beyond the initial expectation and where the project is expected to make a novel contribution to the body of knowledge in the discipline, students with the concurrence of the supervisor and all co-supervisors may apply to have their registration converted/transferred to a doctoral level in accordance with the University's Higher Degrees Policy and the Higher Degrees Administration. - 15.6.2 The request for a conversion from a master's study to a doctoral study can only be considered prior to the submission of the dissertation for examination. - 15.6.3 A conversion/transfer may only be considered and requested by the relevant Faculty Board after nine months and before eighteen months from the first registration for the master's dissertation. - 15.6.4 The supervisors provide a comprehensive motivation for such a conversion/transfer to the relevant Faculty Board for consideration.
 In support of the motivation, students draft a substantive research report that they present at a departmental seminar. - 15.6.5 The criteria for master's level qualifications as set out in Faculty Rules and Regulations are fulfilled in both the written report and the oral presentation. - The argument for upgrade, as presented in the candidate's written report and the oral presentation, and the supervisor's motivation, is considered by the FHDC and two external expert evaluators (appointed by consensus among the supervisor, the HOD, the FHDC chair and the Executive Dean of the Faculty.
-This panel decides the merits of the application and refers the matter to the Faculty Board and the SHDC for recommendation and to the Senate for approval. - 15.6.7 If approved and the student has been registered for the minimum study period specified for the master's programme, he/she will have to register for at least one additional academic year for the doctoral programme before the doctoral degree can be conferred. - 15.6.8 A student whose registration is amended from a master's programme to a doctoral programme is not entitled to be conferred a master's qualification for the project under consideration, irrespective of whether the doctoral thesis is completed or failed, since this transfer is an extraordinary and irreversible intervention.
+This panel decides the merits of the application and refers the matter to the Faculty Board and the SHDC for recommendation and to the Senate for approval. - 15.6.7 If approved and the student has been registered for the minimum study period specified for the master's programme, they will have to register for at least one additional academic year for the doctoral programme before the doctoral degree can be conferred. - 15.6.8 A student whose registration is amended from a master's programme to a doctoral programme is not entitled to be conferred a master's qualification for the project under consideration, irrespective of whether the doctoral thesis is completed or failed, since this transfer is an extraordinary and irreversible intervention.